Thunderstorms & Meteors

 mindless drones intelligent and fragrant citizens have found their way to Marble Cliffs.
 The boom town status gave us a nice financial boost, which we used to pay back the loan we had to take out to build the fire house.

 I spent the good part of a month trying to figure out exactly how to build a farm.
 And when I finally figured that out, it turned out farms have to be built on fertile land, and not just plopped down at random.
-You’d think my advisors would tell me that before I started write checks, but no.
+You’d think my advisors would tell me that before I started writing checks, but no.

 That was a good waste of tax money if I ever saw one.